RivkaTestGit/MoonActive/README.md

    git clone https://github.com/RivkaTestGit/MoonActive.git
    ```

-2. Navigate to the project directory and create venv to install dependencies:
+2. Navigate to the project directory and create venv to install dependencies

   For Windows:

   ```bash